 New to Admin 2.0, Smart Alerts is a feature that uses advanced machine learning algorithms to continuously monitor student behavior for inappropriate content or at-risk behavior.
-Smart Alerts actively scans web pages in real-time and can categorize the content by any of the available categories.
+Smart Alerts actively scans web pages in real-time and will categorize content by any of the available categories.

 - Alerts for explicit content are enabled by default.

 - Alerts for self-harm content are disabled by default.

 - Users with Super User permissions are presented with an option to enable self-harm reporting when first signing into Smart Alerts.

 - Superusers can enable or disable self-harm at any time on the Smart Alerts Preferences tab.